8ta4/extension/README.md

 > Can I use `extension` on operating systems other than macOS?

-No, currently `extension` only supports macOS.
+No, `extension` only supports macOS.

 > Does `extension` require any specific permissions to work?

 Yes, `extension` requires access to `System Settings > Privacy & Security > Accessibility`.
-However, the specific permissions it needs could change as macOS updates.
+But the specific permissions it needs could change as macOS updates.

 > Is `extension` compatible with all browsers?

-No, at present, `extension` supports Chrome and Edge.
-While it theoretically could support other Chromium-based browsers, only Chrome and Edge have been tested. `extension` does not currently support non-Chromium browsers such as Firefox or Safari.
+No. At the moment, `extension` supports Chrome and Edge.
+While it could theoretically support other Chromium-based browsers, only Chrome and Edge have been tested. `extension` doesn't currently support non-Chromium browsers like Firefox or Safari.